timihendrix33/session-4b-in-class/readme.md

 })
 ```

-The find method returns a cursor (a complex Mongo Object that probably doesn’t make sense).
+The find method returns a cursor (a complex Mongo Object that probably doesn’t make much sense).

 This cursor object contains all entries from our database.
-It also contains a bunch of other properties and methods that allow us to work with data easily.
+It also contains a [bunch of other properties and methods](https://docs.mongodb.com/manual/reference/method/js-cursor/) that allow us to work with data easily.
 One method is the toArray method.

-The toArray method takes callback function that allows us to do stuff with entries we retrieved from MongoLab.
-Let’s try doing a console.log() for the results and see what we get:
+The `toArray` method takes callback function that allows us to perform actions on the entries we retrieved from MongoLab.
+Try doing a console.log() for the results and see what we get:

 ```js